noobacker/Invoice-Generator/README.md

 ## Support

-For support, please open an issue in the GitHub repository.
+For support, please star this GitHub repository and checkout other projects.